simple-configuration-server/example-configuration/README.md

 `./enable_githooks.sh` script to ensure the pre-commit tests are run.

-To trigger the build of a new Docker container, assign a git tag to your commit and push it to GitLab, e.g.: `git tag 1.2.3 && git push --tags` (Note that prior to doing this you need to have pushed your commits already).
+To trigger the build of a new Docker container, assign a git tag to your commit and push it to GitHub, e.g.: `git tag 1.2.3 && git push --tags` (Note that prior to doing this you need to have pushed your commits already).